bentomhall/nih-system/homebrewery/world/player-options.md

 **Spell attack modifier** = your proficiency bonus + your Charisma modifier

 #### Spell Points
 All of your magical effects rely on spending spell points (SP).
 At first level, you have 4 spell points and gain more as shown on the Spell Points column of the Beholden table.
 Features such as blast effects and invocations may specify a cost.
-You can never spend more spell points in a single action than is specified in the Point Limit column of the Beholden table, whether that is to emulate a spell by creating spell slots, enhancing your eldritch blast, or in any other way.
+You can never spend more spell points in a single action than is specified in the Point Limit column of the Beholden table, whether that is to emulate a spell by creating spell slots, enhancing your Eldritch Blast, or in any other way.

 You regain all expended spell points when you finish a long rest.